 Once all documents are verified and received, the Permit Specialist will issue the building permit and send an email with the Permit and related information.

-Prepare a detailed description of your pop up with a floor plan, and schedule an in-person appointment to meet with City Planning and Building and Safety (schedule an appointment with City Planning first).
+Prepare a detailed description of your pop up with a floor plan, and schedule an in-person appointment to meet with City Planning.
 To schedule an appointment, click HERE.
 A sample floor plan (for reference only), which shows what information should be included in your drawing, can be found HERE.

 It is strongly recommended that you meet with City staff about your pop-up proposal 60 days prior to your desired opening date.

-While at the City, depending on the scope of work and the methods of construction, you may also need to review your proposal with additional divisions, including: Fire, Public Works and Mobility.
+While at the City, depending on the scope of work and the methods of construction, you may also need to review your proposal with additional divisions, including: Building and Safety, Fire, Public Works and Mobility.

-*Important Note: Make sure that the broker or property owner of the commercial space you are leasing can verify that the following items have been addressed:
+IMPORTANT NOTE: Make sure that the commercial broker or property owner can verify that the following items have been addressed:

 - The fire alarms and fire extinguishers must have been inspected once in the past year.